duckdb/duckdb-web/docs/sql/expressions/subqueries.md

 <div id="rrdiagram1"></div>

 Scalar subqueries are subqueries that return a single value.
 They can be used anywhere where an expression can be used.
-If a scalar subquery returns more than a single value, a row is selected randomly.
-This behavior is [different from PostgreSQL]({% link docs/sql/dialect/postgresql_compatibility.md %}#scalar-subqueries).
+If a scalar subquery returns more than a single value, an error is raised (unless `scalar_subquery_error_on_multiple_rows` is set to `true, in which case a row is selected randomly).

 Consider the following table: